Cynetes: Towns

 Map of the Gulf of Cádiz in Antiquity.
 Conistorgis is imprecisely located north of Ossonoba city (today's Faro, Portugal).

 The capital of the Conii was Conistorgis, according to Strabo, who considered the region Celtic.
 In the local language Conistorgis probably means "City of the Conii".
 Its precise location has not been determined.
 Some authors suggest that Pax Julia might have been founded over the ruins of Conistorgis.

 Other Conii towns (Oppida) included Ipses (Alvor), Cilpe (Cerro da Rocha Branca – Silves), Ossonoba (near Faro; Iberian-type mint: Osunba), Balsa (Quinta da Torre de Aires, Santa Luzia – Tavira), Baesuris (Castro Marim; Iberian-type mint: Baesuri) and Myrtilis (Mértola; Iberian-type mint: Mrtlis Saidie).
-According to Pomponius Mela the population of these parva oppida did not surpass 6,000 inhabitants.
+According to Pomponius Mela the population of these parva oppida did not surpass the 6,000 inhabitants.

 A powerful urban aristocracy of Phoenician and Turdetanian or Turduli colonists dominated all the trade, fishing, and shipbuilding in these same coastal settlements since the 4th century BC, until the Carthaginians occupied the Cyneticum and founded the Punic colonies of Portus Hannibalis (near Portimão?) and Portus Magonis (Portimão) at the late 3rd century BC.